 - Eighteen Soccer Sentences – Football themed sentences that your children need to improve.
 Can they add extra information, complete the unfinished sentences and add the missing punctuation?

-- Sixty Four World Cup Country Cards - A set of cards that give information about the countries taking part in Russia 2018.
-Use them to play a 'Top Trumps' style game or as a reference resource when your children are learning about the countries.
-Available at two different levels of difficulty.
+- Thirty-Two World Cup Country Cards – A set of cards that give information about the countries that regularly take part in World Cup tournaments.
+Use them to play a ‘Top Trumps’ style game or as a reference resource when your children are learning about the countries.

-- One 'World Cup Country Statistics' Spreadsheet - A spreadsheet that is bursting with information and statistics about the thirty-two countries playing in the World Cup 2018 (for Teaching Packs Plus members only)
+- One ‘World Cup Country Statistics’ Spreadsheet – A spreadsheet that is bursting with information and statistics about the thirty-two countries that played in the World Cup 2018.

 - Ten World Cup Writing Prompts – Ask your children to create a range of football-themed writing with our picture prompts.
 Includes prompts based on narrative writing, biographies, newspaper reports, poetry and more.